Registered Nursing Schools and Colleges

 With so many designations in the nursing field, it can be tough to know one type of nurse from another or which nurses can do what.
 There are licensed practical nurses (called licensed vocational nurses in California and Texas), nursing assistants, nurse aides, nurse practitioners, registered nurses, and other nursing professionals who may all work in the same medical settings.

 - Has obtained a diploma, associate degree, or bachelor's degree

 - Has passed the National Council Licensure Examination for Registered Nurses (NCLEX-RN)

 - Can provide complex care to patients in an independent or collaborative capacity

-- Can assess patients, develop and adjust care plans, and order diagnostic tests as he or she sees fit
+- Can assess patients, develop and adjust care plans, and order diagnostic tests at their discretion

 - Can handle higher-level tasks such as advocating for patients or providing patient and family education

 - Can manage, oversee, and delegate duties to LPNs and LVNs, nursing assistants, nurse aides, and health care aides

 An LPN (or LVN):